RamonTavares/NCTEC17-WDS/README.md

 environment id
 collection id

+Same format as Example 1

 Test your app locally

-In the root directory of voc-disovery

 npm install
 npm start

+This time you may need to start your browser manually and navigate to http://localhost:3000

 Review the app in your web browser